 Marriage is based on love and respect.
 It is not about who is right and who is wrong or getting even.
 Our commitment to marriage is as important as the person we choose.

 We will not always get along with times when our spouses drive us nuts.
 We will at times wonder why we made this choice but be sure this happens to everyone.
 We learn to keep our cool and get on with living until these times pass.

 It gets better.
 But it is never perfect and we learn to not expect it will be.

 We have to make a marriage, not our children our top priority.
 One day our kids will leave home, leaving just us and our spouses and that is the relationship we cannot go without working on.

 How many times have we gotten so mad at our spouses over something knowing we could never forgive them and being so hurt by them yet given time or a night’s sleep gives us a different perspective?

 What benefit or toil is it to spend close company with one person for years on end?
 We know nearly half of the marriages do not make it.
 It is thought if there are not a few disagreements at least that a lot of suppression is going on which could well end in a big blow up!
 So better to grieve our differences in a peaceful manner.

 Perhaps some are on a second marriage and trying so hard to do better.
 Trying hard to not make the same mistakes twice.

-Being reliable, responsible and honest are of utmost importance in marriages and still you would be hard pressed to find a perfect one.
-Experts advise pairing with someone who is a close match on core values: religion, sex, parenting, money and family.
-It seems in all this, chemistry plays the big part in early stage, but as we age our maturity and strength of our love is all to get us through.
+Being reliable, responsible and honest is of utmost importance in marriages and still, you would be hard pressed to find a perfect one.
+Experts advise pairing with someone who is a close match on core values: religion, sex, parenting, money, and family.
+It seems in all this, chemistry plays the big part in an early stage, but as we age our maturity and strength of our love is all to get us through.

 When it comes right down to it, it was not a person we could live with that we chose for a long relationship, but someone we could not live without!